Lou Gehrig: Personal life

+Health

 Illness

-Although his performance in the second half of the 1938 season was slightly better than in the first half, Gehrig reported physical changes at the midway point.
+Despite not being diagnosed with amyotrophic lateral sclerosis (ALS) until June 1939, Gehrig began experiencing symptoms as early as midway through the 1938 season.
+Although his performance in the second half of the season was slightly better than in the first half, Gehrig reported physical changes at the midway point.
 At the end of that season, he said, "I was tired mid-season.
 I don't know why, but I just couldn't get going again."
 Although his final 1938 statistics were above average (.295 batting average, 114 RBIs, 170 hits, .523 slugging percentage, 689 plate appearances with only 75 strikeouts, and 29 home runs), boosted by a hot August, they were significantly down from his 1937 season, in which he batted .351 and slugged .643.
-He hit his last home run on 27 September 1938.
-In the 1938 World Series, he had four hits in 14 at-bats (.286 batting average), all singles.
+He stole his last two bases on September 7, 1938.
+He had his last extra-base hit, a home run, on September 27, 1938.
+In the 1938 World Series, he had 4 hits in 14 at-bats (.286 batting average), all singles.

 When the Yankees began their 1939 spring training in St. Petersburg, Florida, Gehrig clearly no longer possessed his once-formidable power.
 Even his base running was affected, and at one point he collapsed at Al Lang Stadium, then the Yankees' spring training park.
 By the end of spring training, he had not hit a home run.
 Throughout his career, Gehrig was considered an excellent base runner, but as the 1939 season got under way, his coordination and speed had deteriorated significantly.

-By the end of April, his statistics were the worst of his career, with one RBI and a .143 batting average.
-Fans and the press openly speculated on Gehrig's abrupt decline.
+By the end of April, eight games into the season, Gehrig's statistics were the worst of his career, with one RBI and a .143 batting average.
+Fans and the press openly speculated on his abrupt decline.
 James Kahn, a reporter who wrote often about Gehrig, said in one article: